Segway/Ninebot Zing C8/E8 Review – A great entry-level kids electric scooter

 If you’re looking for a bargain, that would be the Gotrax GKS.
-If you think your kid might have a hard time handling the E8 the GKS is even simpler to learn for the very young first-timers.
+If you think your kid might have a hard time handling the E8 the GKS is even simpler to learn for very young first-timer riders.

 Segway/Ninebot Zing E8: Full Review

 The design of the new Segway/Ninebot Zing E8 is great and it looks like something most kids could appreciate riding on.
 It’s small size and moderate performance tell that this scooter was created with an entirely new audience in mind.
 In comparison to their earlier Segway ES models.